Alfresco/docs-alfresco/saml-module/latest/install/index.md

 If you have not enforced SAML for a specific service provider, you can use the other authentication methods specified in your authentication chain alongside SAML when accessing that service provider.

+### Changes to configuring keystores {#keystores-change}

+The way you configure keystores in Content Services and related projects has changed.
+In previous releases, the configuration was stored in a password file, like `keystore-passwords.properties`.

+> **Note:** The old way of configuring should still work for backwards compatibility, but it's discouraged due to security reasons.
+If the old approach is used, you'll see a warning in the logs.
+> In the SAML module, the property `saml.keystore.keyMetaData.location` is deprecated, but it's still available only for backwards compatibility.

+The recommended way of specifying the configuration is to use JVM system properties.

+See the Alfresco Content Services documentation, [Managing Alfresco keystore]({% link content-services/latest/admin/security.md %}#managealfkeystores), for more details the keystores changes.

+In the following steps, you can follow either:

+* Step 6.3 to use the updated configuration (recommended).
+* Step 6.4 to continue using the old configuration, bearing in mind the security risk (deprecated).

 ## Installation steps

-> **Note**: If you are installing the SAML Module on top of Alfresco Content Connector for AWS S3, use the `-force` option, otherwise Alfresco Content Services will not start correctly.
+> **Note:** If you are installing the SAML Module on top of Alfresco Content Connector for AWS S3, use the `-force` option, otherwise Alfresco Content Services will not start correctly.

-> **Note**: If you are running Alfresco Content Services behind a proxy, make sure the identity provider references the proxy endpoint instead of directly referencing the Alfresco cluster.
+> **Note:** If you are running Alfresco Content Services behind a proxy, make sure the identity provider references the proxy endpoint instead of directly referencing the Alfresco cluster.

 1. Stop the Alfresco Content Services server.

-2. Navigate to the [Alfresco Support Portal](http://support.alfresco.com){:target="_blank"} and download and unzip the SAML Module for Alfresco Content Services zip package:
+2. Navigate to the [Alfresco Support Portal](https://support.alfresco.com){:target="_blank"}, download and unzip the SAML Module for Alfresco Content Services zip package:

     * `alfresco-saml-1.2.x.zip`

-    The `alfresco-saml-1.2.x.zip` file contains the following files:
+    This file contains the following content:

-       * `README.txt`
-       * `alfresco-global.properties.sample`
-       * `alfresco-saml-repo-1.2.x.amp`
-       * `alfresco-saml-share-1.2.x.amp`
-       * `alfresco/extension/subsystems/SAML/share/share/my-custom-share-sp.properties.sample`
-       * `alfresco/extension/subsystems/SAML/repository/rest-api/my-custom-rest-api-sp.properties.sample`
-       * `alfresco/extension/subsystems/SAML/repository/aos/my-custom-aos-sp.properties.sample`
-       * `share-config-custom.xml.sample`
+    ```text
+    ├── README.txt
+    ├── alfresco
+    │   └── extension
+    │       └── subsystems
+    │           └── SAML
+    │               ├── repository
+    │               │   ├── aos
+    │               │   │   └── my-custom-aos-sp.properties.sample
+    │               │   └── rest-api
+    │               │       └── my-custom-rest-api-sp.properties.sample
+    │               └── share
+    │                   └── my-custom-share-sp.properties.sample
+    ├── alfresco-global.properties.sample
+    ├── alfresco-saml-repo-1.2.x.amp
+    ├── alfresco-saml-share-1.2.x.amp
+    └── share-config-custom.xml.sample
+    ```

-3. Move or copy `alfresco-saml-repo-1.2.x.amp` to the amps directory and `alfresco-saml-share-1.2.x.amp` to the `amps\_share` directory in your Alfresco Content Services installation.
+3. Move or copy `alfresco-saml-repo-1.2.x.amp` to the `amps` directory and `alfresco-saml-share-1.2.x.amp` to the `amps_share` directory in your Alfresco Content Services installation.

-4. If you are using Tomcat, navigate to the bin directory and run the `apply\_amps.bat` file to install the AMP files.
+4. If you are using Tomcat, navigate to the `bin` directory and run the `apply_amps.bat` file to install the AMP files.

     * `/opt/alfresco/bin`
     * (Windows) `c:\Alfresco\bin`